What is Tooth Extraction?

 After surgery, we will prescribe our patients painkillers to speed up the recovery process and reduce pain.
 Patients should eat only soft foods and liquids for the first few days.
 Patients should gently rinse their mouth with warm salt water to relieve swelling and pain.
 Stitches are removed within a few days.

-Complications of Tooth Extraction
+Tooth Extraction Complications

 - Accidental damage to surrounding teeth